codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 * make the background change after a set amount of clicks?
 How about creating an array of colours to change every set interval e.g. after 5 taps.

 * change your button into a picture button, you could make a cookie clicker?
 Make the picture change after a set amount of clicks.

-* check out Auto Layout with your coach.
-How would you go about fitting this onto an iPad versus a smallest iPhone?